mkner/longitudinal-and-lateral-controllers-for-autonomous-vehicles/README.md

 Detailed runtime results are dumped to data files at the end of the run for further analysis and graphics of the dashboard displays are saved.

-Example individual runtime control displays for a normal ractrack run
+Example individual runtime control displays after completion of a normal ractrack run

 ![vtrack](runtime_output/v0.45/velocity_tracking.png)
 ![cte](runtime_output/v0.45/cte.png) ![cteavg](runtime_output/v0.45/cte_avg.png)